NUKnightLab/TimelineJS3/README.md

 			menubar_height: 			0,
 			skinny_size: 				650,
 			relative_date: 				false, 			// Use momentjs to show a relative date from the slide.text.date.created_time field
+			use_bc: 					false, 			// Use declared suffix on dates earlier than 0
 			// animation
 			duration: 					1000,
 			ease: 						VCO.Ease.easeInOutQuint,